metablaster/WindowsFirewallRuleset/README.md

 11. Follow prompt output, (ie. hit enter each time to proceed until done), it will take at least 10 minutes of your attention.

 12. If you encounter errors or warnings, you have several options such as, ignore the errors/warnings or update script that produced the error and re-run that script once again later.

 13. Once execution is done recall execution policy from step 5 and type:
-(ie. if it was "RemoteSigned" which is default)
+(ie. if it was "RemoteSigned" which is default for PowerShell Core)

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force